spcourse/integrals/en/riemann/explanation/index.md

 The first rectangle starts at $-2$ and, with a width of $0.5$, ends at $-1.5$.
 What would the best value be to use for the height of this first rectangle in the approximation?
-Probably the value of equation at the *middle* of the rectangle, so $f(-1.75)$, which would be $-(-1.75)^2 + 4 \cdot -1.75 + 15 \approx 4.94$.
-The area of this rectangle can now very easily be computed of course, using the width of $0.5$, so $4.94 \cdot 0.5 = 2.47$.
+Probably the value of the equation at the *middle* of the rectangle, so $f(-1.75)$, which would be $-(-1.75)^2 + 4 \cdot -1.75 + 15 \approx 4.94$.
+The area of this rectangle can now very easily be computed, of course, by using the width of $0.5$, so $4.94 \cdot 0.5 = 2.47$.

 This process can be repeated for all 10 rectangles, and summed together to get